 The FutuResilience project aims to strengthen European economic and social resilience through an enhanced ability to respond quickly to future crises.
-Labour market shocks are a significant threat to the European social and ecological environment and can worsen workers' well-being.
-The manufacturing sector is one of the most worrisome sectors, with high labour shortages.
-In the face of such labour crises, there is a need for new approaches to build resilience in the sector.
+Future labour market shocks threaten the European social and economic environment, worsening workers' well-being.
+The manufacturing sector facing high labour shortages needs new approaches to build resilience.

-This policy brief aims to identify the need for resilience-building policies in the area of digital skills development in the workplace, learning from the outcomes of the FICTIONS Lab.
-The topic of building and using digital skills represents a key component for both employers and employees to address the disruptive nature of digital technologies and to reap their full advantage.
-Indeed, addressing skill gaps is vital for building societal resilience by equipping citizens with the competencies needed to adapt to economic, technological, and environmental challenges.
-The participatory and human-centred approaches put in place in the FICTIONS Lab might represent a prototype for similar actions in similar or different contests.
+This policy brief emphasises the need for resilience-building policies in digital skills development, drawing lessons from the FICTIONS Lab.
+Addressing skill gaps is vital for societal resilience, equipping citizens to adapt to economic, technological, and environmental challenges.
+The participatory and human-centred approaches in the FICTIONS Lab serve as a prototype for similar actions in other contexts.